DuckDB CPG Schema Design (CPG Spec v1.1)

 CREATE TABLE edges_binds_to (

-src BIGINT, -- Variable/function reference node id
+src BIGINT NOT NULL, -- Variable/function reference node id

-dst BIGINT, -- BINDING node id
+dst BIGINT NOT NULL -- BINDING node id

 );